pqov/pqov-paper/README.md

 This repository contains the code accompanying the paper **Oil and Vinegar: Modern Parameters and Implementations** which is available TODO: HERE
+This repository contains OV implementations targeting x86 (with AVX2), Armv8 (with Neon), Arm Cortex-M4, and FPGA.

 Authors:
  - Ward Beullens